Stability and performance of stochastic economic MPC -- Stochastic characterization of the closed-loop asymptotics

 of random variables on the probability space $(\Omega, \mathcal{F}, \Prob)$ for all $\tol \in \N_0$, and $\B{\Y}$ is the Borel $\sigma$-algebra on $\Y$.
 We assume that the sequence $\{W(\tol)\}_{\tol \in \N_0}$ is \emph{i.i.d.}, $W(\tol)$ is independent of $X(\tol)$ and $U(\tol)$ for all $\tol \in \N_0$, and that $W(\tol) \sim P_W$, i.e., $W(\tol)$ has the distribution $P_W$.

 Furthermore, we consider control process $\mathbf{U} := (U(0),U(1),\ldots)$ that are measurable with respect to the natural filtration $(\F_\tol)_{\tol \in \N_0}$, i.e.\

 for all $\tol \in \N_0$.
-This condition can be seen as a causality requirement, formalizing that when selecting $U(k)$ we do not use information about the future noise and only the information contained in $X(0),\ldots,X(\tol)$ about the past noise when deciding about our control values.
-For more details on stochastic filtrations we refer to \cite{Fristedt1997, Protter2005}.
-In addition to the filtration condition we impose pathwise constraints on the control process, i.e., for a compact set $\UU \subseteq \U$ the condition $U(\omega, \tol) \in \UU$ should be satisfied for all $\omega \in \Omega$ and $\tol \in \N_0$.
+This condition can be interpreted as a causality requirement, formalizing that when selecting $U(k)$, only past and present information is used, without access to future events.
+Moreover, this choice of the filtration restricts the control design to information that is observable through the states.
+Consequently, the same control input must be applied whenever two different noise realizations lead to the same state.
+Notice that when a filtration is generated directly by the noise process, the inputs applied at the resulting does not necessarily need to coincide.
+For further details on stochastic filtrations, we refer to \cite{Fristedt1997, Protter2005}.
+In addition to the filtration condition we impose pathwise constraints on the control process, i.e., for a set $\UU \subseteq \U$ the condition $U(\omega, \tol) \in \UU$ should be satisfied for all $\omega \in \Omega$ and $\tol \in \N_0$.

 To extend our dynamics \eqref{eq:stochSys} to an optimal control problem, we consider a lower semicontinuous function $g: \X \times \U \rightarrow \R$ bounded from below and define the stage cost $\ell(X,U) := \Exp{g(X,U)}$, where $\Exp{g(X,U)}$ denotes the expectation of the function $g$ with respect to the joint distribution of the state-control-pair $(X,U)$.